mthammavong-lab/michael-thammavong.github.io/README.md

 --------------------------------------------------
 There were some learning curve about partitions and allocating the correct partitions for my laptop.

-The layout of my laptop partitions currently installed with the operating systems.
+The layout of my laptop partitions currently installed operating systems.
 The partition disks for linux and windows format:
 1. ext4 (linux)
 2. ntfs (windows)